 On the downside, the Jifar unit sits tall on the bottle, creating a little extra concern for getting high-sided and toppling over.
 We did like the light and the window into the device but didn't find them to affect the overall performance.
 Overall, we felt this product was overdesigned and overdone, especially compared to the simple and balanced Aervana electric model.

 Why You Should Trust Us

-Research was the start of this review.
-We consulted professionals and investigated the most popular and well-regarded products available to help narrow down our selection of products to buy and test.
-Once we received our orders, we went wine shopping to get an array of wines of various vintages, grape varieties, and prices to see what these aerators can really do.
-We started with some of our favorite reds and checked blind taste tests to see if the aerator provided an elevated experience.
-We also assembled a panel of wine professionals and amateur wine-lovers to conduct these blind taste tests over several evenings.
+As always, we began this project with a lot of research.
+We consulted professionals and investigated the most popular and well-regarded products available to help narrow down our test suite.
+Once we received our orders, we went wine shopping to get an array of wines of various vintages, grape varieties, and prices to see what these aerators could really do.
+We started with our favorite reds and checked blind taste tests to see if the aerator provided an elevated experience.
+We also assembled a panel of wine professionals and amateur wine lovers to conduct these blind taste tests over several evenings.
 Our testers overwhelmingly preferred the aerated version of these (mostly young) wines.
 We equally compared all models across the board to see which stacked up the best in smoothing out a nice, tannic red.
-After cleaning up and shelving each unit, we got a feel for how easy it was to process the system and figure out its quirks, too.
+After cleaning up and shelving each unit, we got a feel for how easy it was to process the system and figure out its quirks.
 Here are some stats from our testing process:

 - Lots of chocolate